 In the world of fantasy and SF, conventions are an obvious way to make yourself known.
-Convention-going aficionados have an influence way beyond their numbers.
-And the spec fic community does great conventions!
+Convention-going afficient on the specific community does great conventions!
 Appear on panels, do readings and be generally part of the scene.
 Don't push-push-push your book; go to enjoy yourself and the promotion will come naturally.